diogomachado-bioinfo/biotext/README.rst

 =======
 The biotext library offers resources to support text mining strategy using bioinformatics tool.

-Stand alone tools based on library are available at link <https://sourceforge.net/projects/biotext-tools/>.

 Installation
 ------------
 To install aminocode through `pip`::